 With so much interest in intermittent fasting, here comes buzz about a more extreme version of the eating plan: the OMAD diet.

-Over the weekend, Twitter co-founder Jack Dorsey confirmed he's part of the movement, fasting most of the day and eating only dinner.
+Twitter co-founder Jack Dorsey has been part of the movement, fasting most of the day and eating only dinner.

 What is the OMAD diet?

 OMAD, the acronym for “one meal a day,” is sometimes also called the 23:1 regimen because a person spends up to 23 hours a day fasting and only eats during a brief window.
 A much less strict version of the approach — the 16:8 plan, which requires fasting for 16 hours and allows people to eat whatever they want the rest of the day — has many fans among researchers and dieters.

 But experts are much more wary about OMAD.
 Kristin Kirkpatrick, lead dietitian and manager of Wellness Nutrition Services at the Cleveland Clinic Wellness Institute in Cleveland, Ohio, has a few patients who’ve been following the plan for years.
 But for most people, life getting in the way and old habits can make sustaining the diet very challenging, she said.